RippleOSI/Ripple-FHIR/FHIR-Ripple_Mapping/README.md

 mapped between PulseTile UI format and FHIR format

-## Mapping from Ripple UI Object to FHIR
+## Mapping from Ripple/PulseTile UI Object to FHIR

 1) Copy the file */src/allergies_PulseTileUI_Example.json* and paste it into the left-hand panel